-Executive Vice President and Chief Financial Officer of Delta Air Lines, Inc. since August 2000.
-Prior to this appointment, she held various positions with Delta Air Lines, Inc., including: Senior Vice President - Finance and Treasurer, from January 2000 to August 2000;

-Vice President - Corporate Tax and Treasurer, from September 1999 to January 2000; and Vice President - Corporate Tax, from January 1999 to September 1999.
+Executive Vice President and Chief Financial Officer of Delta Air Lines, Inc., including: Senior Vice President - Finance and Treasurer, from January 2000 to August 2000; Vice President - Corporate Tax and Treasurer, from September 1999 to January 2000; and Vice President - Corporate Tax, from January 1999 to September 1999.
 From 1991 to January 1999, she was a partner in Arthur Andersen, LLP, an accounting firm.
 She is also a director of Orbitz, Inc. and Worldspan L.P.